cissagatto/Chains-Hybrid-Partition/README.md

 # Chains of Hybrid Partition
-This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration withKatholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.
+This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.

 We use the same principles of Ensemble of Classifiers Chains but applied to a Chain of data Partitions.